Meditation | Seven Practices That Make You A More Attractive Man

 As a beginner, definitely the morning because:

-- You are priming yourself for the day by relaxing your mind.
-Arguably how you start your day mentally is how your mind will cope throughout the day.
+- You are priming yourself for the day by relaxing your mind, and arguably how you start your day mentally is how your mind will cope throughout the day

 For me, starting my day with meditation sets up the day better.
 Also, my first thought is one of relaxation as opposed to checking my emails or my phone.